google/ExoPlayer/guide.md

 * Support for advanced HLS features, such as correct handling of `#EXT-X-DISCONTINUITY` tags.
 * The ability to seamlessly merge, concatenate and loop media.
+* The ability to update the player along with your application.
+Because ExoPlayer is a library that you include in your application apk, you have control over which version you use and you can easily update to a newer version as part of a regular application update.
+* Fewer device specific issues and less variation in behavior across different devices and versions of Android.
+* Support for Widevine common encryption on Android 4.4 (API level 19) and higher.
 * The ability to customize and extend the player to suit your use case.
   ExoPlayer is designed specifically with this in mind, and allows many components to be replaced with custom implementations.
-* Easily update the player along with your application.
-Because ExoPlayer is a library that you include in your application apk, you have control over which version you use and you can easily update to a newer version as part of a regular application update.
-* Fewer device specific issues.
-* Support for Widevine common encryption on Android 4.4 (API level 19) and higher.
+* The ability to quickly integrate with a number of additional libraries using official extensions.
+For example the [IMA extension][] makes it easy to monetize your content using the [Interactive Media Ads SDK][].

 It's important to note that there are also some disadvantages: